Will Vinegar Help Lower Blood Sugar?

 Vinegar has long been utilized around the world for its therapeutic effect on health.
 One area of interest is the impact vinegar may have on lowering blood sugar.
 If you enjoy the tang of vinegar and have Type 2 diabetes read on to learn more about vinegar and blood sugar.

-Consuming vinegar at the beginning of a meal either in a salad dressing or diluted with water has been shown to lower post meal blood sugars, if the meal was high in carbohydrate.
+Consuming vinegar at the beginning of a meal either in a salad dressing or diluted with water has been shown to lower post meal blood sugars, if the meal was high in carbohydrates.
 There are several theories as to how this works.
-One theory being that the acetic acid in vinegar causes a decrease in the rate of stomach emptying which then allows a slower breakdown of carbohydrates in the stomach.
+One theory is that the acetic acid in vinegar causes a decrease in the rate of stomach emptying which then allows a slower breakdown of carbohydrates in the stomach.
 Thus the body has more time to remove glucose from the blood which essentially prevents such a large spike in post meal blood sugars.
-Another theory is that vinegar increases glucose uptake by the cells resulting in reduced blood glucose levels.
+Another theory is that vinegar increases glucose uptake by the cells resulting in reduced blood sugar levels.
 Finally, vinegar might improve the way insulin is used, thus improving insulin sensitivity.

 So what type of vinegar is best?
 Most of the research has been conducted on apple cider vinegar which is made from the juice of fermented apples.
 It contains 7 calories and 2g of carbohydrate per tablespoon.

 How much vinegar?
 Try 1-2 tablespoons of diluted vinegar with water, 2 times a day with meals.
-Take the vinegar at the beginning of a meal (or incorporate it into the meal) to see how it may impact post meal blood sugars.
+Take the vinegar at the beginning of a meal (or incorporate it into the meal) to see how it impacts post meal blood sugars.
 Consume with 1 oz of cheese before bed to see how it may impact fasting blood sugar levels the following morning.